Fargo tornado: Aftermath and recovery

 The 1957 Fargo tornado has been identified as the deadliest tornado in North Dakota to date.

-After 1971, when Ted Fujita introduced his scale that rates tornadoes based on the damage they cause, the Fargo tornado received an F5 rating, the highest level.
-The Fargo tornado is considered the most devastating in North Dakota history, and was one of only two F5 tornadoes that have struck the state, the other occurring four years earlier in 1953.
+After 1971, when Ted Fujita introduced his scale that rates tornadoes based on the damage they cause, the Fargo tornado retrospectively received an F5 rating, the highest level.
+The Fargo tornado is considered the most devastating in North Dakota history, and is one of only three F5/EF5 tornadoes that have been recorded in the state, the first occurring four years earlier in 1953.
+In 2025, the third F5/EF5 tornado struck the state near Enderlin.
 The Fargo area was also hit by F3 tornadoes on June 13, 1950, August 30, 1956, and June 15, 1973, but none of these caused any fatalities.
-As of 2025, this remains the northernmost F5/EF5 tornado in the United States.
+As of 2025, the 1957 Fargo tornado remains one of the northernmost F5/EF5 tornadoes ever recorded in the United States.

 An image of the tornado is featured on the cover of the 1984 album Couldn't Stand the Weather by Stevie Ray Vaughan and Double Trouble.

-In June 2007, the 50th anniversary of the Fargo tornado was commemorated by the Fargo Forum, which ran a week-long series of stories on the tornado.
+In June 2007, the 50th anniversary of the Fargo tornado was commemorated by the Fargo Forum, which ran a week-long series of stories about the tornado.

 In 2010, North Dakota Associate Poet Laureate Jamie Parsley authored a book about the Fargo tornado entitled Fargo, 1957: An Elegy, which was published by the Institute for Regional Studies at North Dakota State University in Fargo.

-In 2019, the Cass Act Players performed a musical based on the events of the tornado called "Weather the Storm" at Bonanzaville Museum in West Fargo, ND.
+In 2019, the Cass Act Players performed a musical based on the events of the tornado called Weather the Storm at Bonanzaville Museum in West Fargo.

+On June 20, 2025, exactly 68 years later, during a long-lived tornado outbreak and derecho, an EF5 tornado struck the town of Enderlin, North Dakota.